einar/docker-rt-swamid/README.md

-### NOTE : This repository has moved to https://github.com/SUNET/docker-rt-swamid <--- Go there instead!!! :)
+### NOTE : This repository has moved to https://github.com/SUNET/docker-rt-swamid <--- Go there instead, there's nothing (little) to see here!!! :)

 ==========